 * * * RATE BREAKDOWN FOR HEADSHOTS * * *

-$110 per look + 1 retouched photo per look.
+$125 per look with 1 retouched photo per look.
 If you want to keep all the originals, I can set up a download link.

 Location: Hollywood and downtown LA streets